The Joint Weighted Average (JWA) Operator: Introduction

+Prior literature has developed several operators that attempt to combine the advantages of the OWA and the LWA.
+These include the Weighted OWA (WOWA) \cite{torra1996weighted,torra2009wowa} the Hybrid Weighted Average (HWA) \cite{xu2003overviewAgg}, the Ordered Weighted Averaging – Weighted Averaging (OWAWA) \cite{merigo2009wOWA}, and the Standard Deviation OWA (SDOWA) \cite{SDOWA_Cardin2021}.
+The former two operators have limitations to their behavior, as outlined by Llamazares \cite{llamazares2011generalizations}, and the latter two operators are based on the partial consideration of the OWA and LWA (i.e. each is used to a different degree), rather than the \emph{joint} consideration of them.
+We show that all prior operators lack a mathematical framework that provides a semantic justification and definition for how the LWA and OWA should be combined.

-In this paper, we will introduce a mathematical framework for creating joint weights and exploring the nature of a joint focus on source-and-evidence specific worth of information.
-In Section II we provide background that discusses the assumptions and properties of information sources and evidence that would lead a decision maker to apply LWA, OWA, or some combination of the two for their information aggregation needs.
-Next, we introduce the technical details of compositional geometry \citep{Aitchison1982, smithson2022compositional}, which is the mathematical framework used to generate joint weights that create aggregates based on both source and evidence.
-Finally we review prior work that has proposed weighted averages of the LWA with the OWA.
-In Section III we introduce our new aggregation operator the Joint Weighted Average (JWA) and provide illustrative examples of applying this aggregator to data.
-Finally, Section IV provides a discussion and conclusion.
+In this paper, we introduce such a mathematical framework for creating joint weights and explore the nature of a joint focus on source-and-evidence specific worth of information.
+In Section 2 we define each of the extant aggregation operators.
+In Section 3 we discuss the assumptions and properties of information sources and evidence that would lead a decision maker to apply LWA, OWA, or some combination of the two for their information aggregation needs, showing inconsistent behavior in each of the existing operators.
+Next, we introduce compositional geometry \cite{Aitchison1982,smithson2022compositional} and discuss how this mathematical framework accounts for prior inconsistencies, defining precisely joint weights that create aggregates based on both source and evidence.
+In Section 4 we introduce our new aggregation operator--the Joint Weighted Average (JWA)--and in Section 5 we provide an illustrative experiment.
+Finally, Section 6 is the discussion and conclusion.